 Confidential Records Requests

-You may wish to have your confidential psychological records provided to a party outside the Counseling Center or to receive a copy yourself.
+You may wish to have your confidential psychological records provided to a party outside Counseling Services or to receive a copy yourself.
 To release this information, you must sign a Release of Information form and provide us with contact information for the intended recipient of your records.
 Records are typically delivered by fax or mail.
 If you are currently in therapy discuss this release with your therapist.
-Otherwise, call our front desk at 541-346-3227, or come by the Counseling Center in person to sign the release form.
+Otherwise, call our front desk at 541-346-3227, or come by Counseling Services in person to sign the release form.
 Once we have a signed release from you, it generally takes 10–14 business days to process your records request.

 Financial Aid and Academic Petition Letters